 Critical Reading>Select an Answer

-The underlined word "determine" most nearly means _______
+The underlined word "execution" most nearly means _______